Khaosan Road: History

+"Khaosan" translates as 'milled rice', indicating that in former times the street was a major Bangkok rice market.
+However, historical records from when the road was first completed during the reign of Rama V indicate that none of the local residents were involved in the rice trade at that time.
+This suggests that rice trading in the area probably began earlier, in the early Rattanakosin period during the reigns of Rama I to Rama III.

 According to those who had lived in Bang Lamphu for many years, the first guesthouse on Khaosan Road opened around 1982 in a narrow soi (alley) connecting to Ratchadamnoen Avenue.

 At that time, Khaosan Road was very quiet.
 There were small shophouses on both sides of the street, including beef noodle shops, grocery stores, Thai fabric stores, and 3–4 illegal snooker clubs frequented mostly by teenagers.
 There were also a few old houses belonging to the local gentry.